jamigibbs/portfolio/README.md

 ### Summary

-This is the personal site for Jami Gibbs.
+This is the repository for my own portfolio site.
 It's built using:

 - [Foundation 6](http://foundation.zurb.com/)
 - [Sass](http://sass-lang.com/)